 If you are a UK business traveller and you plan to drive in the EU don't worry, you won't need an International Driving Permit.
 Plus, if you're taking your own car, you won't need a Green Card for Insurance during this period of time either.

 The European Health Insurance Cards issued by the European Union are still valid and all the passengers' rights and benefits from EU laws will continue to apply.
 When the UK formally leaves the EU, the remaining members will make negotiations with the United Kingdom on future 'freedom of movement' agreements.

 What about a visa?

 The government's proposals to end free movement could affect how tourists or business travellers enter the UK, for a period of 3 months or more.
-If the UK secures a deal, then there will be no changes to how you enter the EU or its Member States until at least the 31st December 2020.
+If the UK secures a deal, then there will be no changes to how you enter the EU or its Member States for a transition period.
 As a business traveller you can continue to travel and work without a visa during this time.
 If you're an Irish citizen you'll still be able to enter to work or study, without a visa - even in the event of a no-deal Brexit.

 You need not worry about visas for short trips after Brexit either, even in the event of a no-deal Brexit, according to European Commission proposals.
 You will be able to stay for up to 90 days in any 180 day period.
 There is a possibility though that you'll need a visa or permit to stay and work for longer.